 There are no other guarantees or commitments in place.

-Details of the Group's contingent liabilities and commitments can be found within Note 27 of the published Annual Report and Accounts.
+Details of the Group's contingent liabilities and commitments can be found within Note 27 of easyJet plc's published Annual Report and Accounts for the year ended 30 September 2023.

 The Board of Directors